PA-RISC Operating Systems History

 HP distributed HP 9000 PA-RISC computers to developer groups – there were at least HP 9000 A180 and A400 servers used for development.
 Most PA-RISC work was integrated around 2001 into Linux 2.3 with the majority committed into Linux 2.4, which booted.
 Stable support depended on solid PA-RISC support in gcc compiler and toolchain, which was added in gcc 2.95.

-The PA-RISC Linux port effort started at the French network of graduate schools ESIEE (École Supérieure d'Ingénieurs en Électrotechnique et Électronique) in December 1999, with Thierry Simonnet, who was then managing the General IT Resources Service at ESIEE getting involved in the early stages of the port.
+The PA-RISC Linux port effort at the French network of graduate schools ESIEE started in 1999 with Thierry Simonnet, then managing the General IT Resources Service at ESIEE.
 In 2000, Simonnet decided to get students involved and started a case study as part of their school curriculum.
 The study was conducted in parallel by HP Labs, who sponsored the effort of the school, being a long time partner.
-This enabled the students to acquire skills, the study was completed in 2001 and presented at Linux Expo in Paris and at the Debian 1 Conference in Bordeaux, France.
+This enabled the students to acquire skills, the study was completed in 2001 and presented at Linux Expo Debian 1 Conference.

 With its increasing success, the initial case study spawned into a larger project that was open to students on their free time or as part of their classes, and more joined what was to be called the PATeam.
-From 2001 to the end of 2003, the team has been very active, doing PA-RISC development in the Linux kernel with writing drivers and improving overall stability.
-In 2004 and thereafter, ESIEE gradually reduced its support for the project.
+From 2001 to the end of 2003, the team was very active in PA-RISC development for the Linux kernel and writing drivers and improving overall stability.
+From 2004, ESIEE gradually reduced its support for the project.

-The first more or less complete OpenBSD/hppa release was version 3.5, albeit still with limitations many unsupported machines and I/O devices.
-PA-RISC has since been supported in OpenBSD on most 32-bit workstation, some 64-bit workstations and some servers.
-An OpenBSD/hppa64 port to support PA-RISC 2.0 computers running in 64-bit mode was started in 2007, but was discontinued after 2016.
+The first more or less complete OpenBSD/hppa release was version 3.5 in 2004, still with limitations of many unsupported machines and I/O devices.
+Significant work on the OpenBSD/hppa boot loader was undertaken by Miod Vallat.
+PA-RISC has been supported in OpenBSD on most 32-bit workstation, some 64-bit workstations and some servers since then.
+An OpenBSD/hppa64 port to support PA-RISC 2.0 computers in 64-bit mode was planned for a long time by Michael Shalayeff and tentatively started in 2007, but was discontinued after 2016.

 port.